CodeProSpecialist/Python3-Stock-Market-Buy-Signal-Audio-Alert-Program/README.md

 # Python-ETF-funds-Recommended-to-Buy-Today-Program
 A helpful Python Program that scans a list of ETF funds to buy today.
 Various stock market indicators are analyzed.

-Turn up the volume on your speakers because this program talks to when it is time to buy an ETF Fund.
+Turn up the volume on your speakers because this program talks to you when it is time to buy an ETF Fund.

 I run this code with Python version 3.10.